 To support our SuRBe research degree students, we have created a range of both academic and pastoral support, and this includes a twice monthly Wednesday afternoon meeting in Microsoft Teams, or Zoom; and we also have a WhatsApp group.
 In the SuRBe meetings, there is an opportunity for research students to present their work, discuss queries or challenges that they face, and share best practice – together with SuRBe supervisors, in any topic related to their projects and research methods.
 We also have invited speakers, the latest was in June 2021 from Professor Lloyd Scott, who works for The Technical University of Dublin; and who gave an interesting presentation on ‘Addressing Sustainability: The Case for Higher Rise Construction in Ireland’.

 SuRBe is committed to developing new and emerging researchers that are based in Wales, the UK and internationally, and we already engage with students and our doctoral graduates in Australia, Canada, Ireland, Qatar, Saudi Arabia, abd The United Arab Emirates.

 If you are thinking of undertaking a research degree, do not hesitate to get in touch with us:

-• For general enquiries, MRes and PhD, please contact Dr John Littlewood (firstname.lastname@example.org), Dr Carolyn Hayles (email@example.com) or Dr Fausto Sanna (firstname.lastname@example.org);
+- for general enquiries, MRes and PhD, please contact Dr John Littlewood (firstname.lastname@example.org), Prof Carolyn Hayles (email@example.com) or Dr Fausto Sanna (firstname.lastname@example.org);

 We look forward to discussing your research ideas and interests, and the type of research degree that would be best suited for you.